What is Educational Neuroscience

 However, educational neuroscience is still a newly emerging field, so most teachers are still unfamiliar with it.
 Researchers are now looking for creative ways to bridge that gap, and we may see this happening much sooner than later.
 Discussions on how to pair teachers with neuroscientists and other medical experts are now taking place within this field.

 The possible benefits of educational neuroscience for your child may soon be found in all levels of the educational system once it’s fully accepted and developed in schools.
 For example, it’s well known that some students learn better in different learning environments than others.
 That’s why different types of schools exist, such as traditional schools and Montessori schools.

 In Montessori-based schools, teachers adopt a more hands-off approach to teaching in which students are encouraged to freely explore activities during lessons.
 In traditional schools, lessons involve more teacher interaction and instruction.

 When schools start offering educational neuroscience-based programs, your child may have additional possibilities if a framework for incorporating educational neuroscience into instruction is developed and put into practice.
 Some schools may even choose to focus solely on providing this, much like Montessori-based schools do with the Montessori method of instruction.

 The Future of Educational Neuroscience

 The field of educational neuroscience is growing fast and quickly gaining acceptance.
-While it hasn’t become commonplace in schools just yet, parents should expect to find more private institutions offering programs based on it over the next few years.
-It’s an exciting new type of education, and many universities, such as Stanford, Columbia, and Vanderbilt, are currently training a new wave of educators and researchers specifically for this field.
+Although it isn’t yet widely used in schools, parents should anticipate more private institutions offering programs based on it in the coming years.
+A new generation of educators and researchers are being prepared for this exciting new style of education at numerous colleges, including Stanford, Columbia, and Vanderbilt.

 The neuropsychological evaluation, like those done in our Peoria AZ office, aims to provide critical developmental information of a child or young adult’s capacity in a lot of different areas.